Praqma/kubernetes-ebook/chapter04.md

 # Chapter 04: SSL Certificates

-We have our nodes provisioned, updated and keys synched.
+We have our nodes provisioned, updated, and our keys are synched.
 The next logical step is to configure Kubernetes software components on the nodes.
-However, before we do that, we to generate SSL certificates and this chapter will show us how.
+However, before we do that, we need to generate SSL certificates and this chapter will show us how.

 # Configure / setup TLS certificates for the cluster: